Bachina-Pranav/Gutenberg_Project/chapters/Part3-chapter6.md

 into it.
 And then—perhaps it was not happening, perhaps it was only a memory taking on the semblance of sound—a voice was singing:
-‘Under the spreading chestnut tree
-Free eBooks at Planet eBook.com 371
-I sold you and you sold me——’
-The tears welled up in his eyes.
+‘Under the spreading chestnut tree I sold you and you sold me——’ The tears welled up in his eyes.
 A passing waiter noticed that his glass was empty and came back with the gin bottle.
 He took up his glass and sniffed at it.
 The stuff grew